 Dissertations: Where should you begin?

-Last week, we spoke about the power of dividing and conquering when dealing with a large-scale writing project like a dissertation.
+In my last post, I spoke about the power of dividing and conquering when dealing with a large-scale writing project like a dissertation.

 But after the dividing is done and you have decided on a provisional structure – intro, chapters, and conclusion – what next?
+What should you do first?

 I'm assuming you've already done your background reading, or most of it.
 If you haven't read and made notes on a good dozen academic sources you'll be using (books, articles, or reports), go and do that first.